Betterment/webvalve/README.md

 Yes!
 By default WebValve is only enabled in test and development environments; however, it can be enabled in other environments by setting `WEBVALVE_ENABLED=true`.
 This can be useful for spinning up cheap, one-off environments for user-testing or demos.
+When WebValve is enabled in any environment other than development/test it will default services to enabled rather than disabled.
+This ensures that production-like environments are run integrated by default.

 > Can I use WebValve without Rails?